Getting a Radiation Emitting Product to Market

 Q8) When do I have to submit the product, supplemental, or abbreviated report required for my new product?

-A) Your report must be submitted before you sell your product.
-Early submission of your report increases the probability that CDRH can contact you about problems before you sell your product.
-Additionally, if your product is an import, please send in your report at least one month before you present your products for import.
-A month allows us time to provide an acknowledgement of receipt which will include the report’s accession number.
+If your product is an import, please send in your report at least one month before you present your products for import.
+A month allows CDRH time to provide an acknowledgement of receipt which will include the report’s accession number.
 An accession number is a unique identification number for your report, assigned by the CDRH Document Control staff when the report is received.

-A) Your company can inform the FDA/CDRH by submitting an Annual Report to "close out" either a particular model or your entire involvement in the electronic product manufacturing business:
+Your company can inform CDRH by submitting an Annual Report to "close out" either a particular model or your entire involvement in the electronic product manufacturing business.